 Ongoing US-China Trade War Environmental Damage and Carbon Footprint of the Car Industry Legislative Changes in the Environmental, Ownership and Patent Laws. | Ambiguity Between Deal or No-Deal Brexit Market-Based on High Rivalry with a Loyal Customer Base The advent of technology like AI and Driver-Less cars |

-Physical Across the world, Tesla has managed to open more than 50 stores and a Gigafactory for manufacturing batteries – Strength. | Financial In a short time, Tesla has managed to make ground in Canada, Australia, and New Zealand markets with various investors like Google and Daimler – Strength. |
+Physical Across the world, Tesla has opened more than 50 stores and a Gigafactory for manufacturing batteries – Strength. | Financial In short, Tesla has made ground in Canada, Australia, and New Zealand markets with various investors like Google and Daimler – Strength. |

-Intangible Innovation – The key element of success for Tesla is its innovation that stands out in the competitive business market – Strength Reputational – Recently, Tesla's reputation has taken a hit due to delays in production and failed operations – Weakness | Human Research & Development - The company focuses highly on the R&D department, through which the team highlights improvements and advancements – Strength |
+Intangible Innovation – The key element of success for Tesla is its innovation that stands out in the competitive business market – Strength Reputational – Recently, Tesla's reputation has taken a hit due to delays in production and failed operations – Weakness. | Human Research & Development - The company focuses highly on the R&D department, through which the team highlights improvements and advancements – Strength. |

 Inbound Logistics | Tesla has leased various other warehouses in different corners of the world, including America, Asia, and Europe.
 High-quality products are manufactured due to the expertise offered by executives and leaders. |

-Outbound Logistics | The leading manufacturing network of Tesla is based in Gigafactory, Nevada.
+Outbound Logistics | Tesla's leading manufacturing network is based in Gigafactory, Nevada.
 Tesla ships its electric vehicles to stores in the US and 29 countries worldwide.
 Consumer complaints about delayed delivery of products |

-Operations | The operations of Tesla are based on the automotive segment and energy generation while storing the capacity of solar energy as well.
+Operations | Tesla's operations are based on the automotive segment and energy generation while storing solar energy capacity.
 Collaboration with Daimler and Toyota will help Tesla increase operations |

 Marketing & Sales | The company usually uses its website and other digital sources for marketing and promotions.
 Tesla has the strategy of customizing each order to the client's demand.
 This is a great marketing technique, but it results in fewer sales. |

 Services | Tesla offers after-sale services to its customers through a wide network of retail stores and service stations in various countries.
-The customer service of Tesla is not entirely favourable for customers. |
+Tesla's customer service is not entirely favourable for customers. |

 VRIO ANALYSIS V: Value-creating potential R: Rarity I: Imitability O: Organisation support | GRADING KEY A: Outstanding Value and Performance B: Valuable but not vital source of advantage C: Beneficial but less significant D: Unlikely to be sustainable | ||||||